You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Now that you have a better idea of how much it costs to travel around Croatia, how much accommodation costs in Croatia, and how much it costs to eat in Croatia, it’s time to look at the cost of activities in Croatia.

 However, in Split, the famous Diocletian’s Palace is free to enter, as it makes up a large part of the old town.
-But it does cost €5.50 to visit the basement of the palace.
+But it costs €5.50 to visit the palace’s basement.

 The cost of tours in Croatia varies depending on the activity.
 A kayaking tour from Split to explore the Five Islands, for example, costs around €80 per person, while a day tour to Mostar and its famous bridge from Dubrovnik can cost upwards of €90.